Google Analytics data is an absolute feast of unlocked potential.

 Optimise Existing Pages

-Internal queries for topics that you do have pages on can be really useful for optimising your page based on the language and terminology that people use.
+Internal queries for topics that you already have pages on can be really useful for optimising your page based on the language and terminology that people use.

 For example – say you have a page titled “Best rucksacks for travel”.
 You might notice that internal searches on your site actually use the phrase “Travel backpacks” instead.
 This is a great indicator about the type of terminology people use and so you can start tweaking your copy to match this.